Uruguay: Nazi eagle from German warship wreck must be sold, court rules | DW | 21.06.2019

 The Third Reich symbol has been the object of controversy for years over German claims of ownership and objections against the piece being displayed in public or sold.

-The Uruguay court ruled the eagle that has been stored in a wooden box in a naval warehouse must be auctioned off within 90-days and the proceeds divided among the investors of the project who recovered the relic from the bottom of the River Plate.
+The Uruguay court ruled the eagle, which has been stored in a wooden box in a naval warehouse, must be auctioned off within 90-days and the proceeds divided among the investors of the project who recovered the relic from the bottom of the River Plate.

 Read more: US judge rules Spanish museum can keep Nazi-looted Pissarro painting